OfficeDev/Property-Inspection-Code-Sample/CordovaRepairApp/README-Cordova.md

 The Cordova Repair App supports iOS, Android, and Windows devices.

-Some configuration is required to enable the Cordova Repair App to work with an O365 environment.
+Some configuration is required to enable the Cordova Repair App to work with an Office 365 environment.
 Read on to learn about the configuration process.

 Cordova Repair App Installation
 -------------------------------